rushikeshmahajann/Dashwise/README.md

 ---
 ## 🚀 Usage
 Once the app starts, you can:
-* ✅ Sign up/Login with Clerk.
+* ✅ Sign up if you are new user/Login if you already have account with Clerk.
 * 📊 Land on the **Dashboard** with analytics widgets and charts.
 * 🗂 Navigate between **Kanban**, **Calendar**, and **Flow Designer** using the sidebar.
 * 🔄 Drag and drop tasks or calendar events to update their state/date.